yyocampon/Bayesian_app/README.md

-# Bayesian_app
+# Bayessian_app-version_2

-This repository has the files to builld the Normal conjugate models in shiny app
+This repository has the files needed to build conjugate models in a shiny application.

-funciones_aux_graph: has some functios that allows to plot the posteriori distribution depending of the parameters in apriori en likelihood distributions.
+functions_aux_graph: It has some functions that allow to graph the posterior distribution depending on the prior parameters in the likelihood distributions.

-This a app has the graph functions to plot two scenarios:
+This application has the graphic functions to plot the following scenarios:

+- Normal model
-- Know mean and unknown variance
+  - Known mean and unknown variance
   - Unknown mean and known variance
+  - Unknown variance and unknown mean with its prior distribution depending on variance
+  - Mean’s prior distribution independent of variance’s prior distribution

+- Poisson model

+- Binomial model